distopik/netio-4c-prometheus/README.md

 # netio-4c-prometheus

-prometheus scraper for netio 4c

 This PDU is great but it does not have inbuilt consumption graphing https://www.netio-products.com/en/device/powerpdu-4c

-But prometheus can be used to provision it.
+But prometheus + graphana can be used instead.

+This piece of software is a prometheus compatible gateway for netio 4c PDU metrics.
+It will scrape the JSON "read API" status and make the collected metrics available to prometheus which will in turn scrape them.

+Example Grafana dashboard TBD.

 ## usage as a nodejs app